Using the Diff Detector Component

-Clicking the Refresh Component button will reload input columns from the primary and secondary sources.
+Clicking the Refresh Component button will reload input columns from the old data and new data inputs.

 - Pair Unpaired Fields Button

-Clicking the Pair Unpaired Fields button will attempt to pair all the primary input fields to secondary input fields with matching names.
+Clicking the Pair Unpaired Fields button will attempt to pair all the old data input fields to new data input fields with matching names.

 - Clear All Pairings Button

-Clicking the Clear All Pairings button will clear all pairings between primary and secondary fields.
+Clicking the Clear All Pairings button will clear all pairings between old data and new data fields.

 The Comparison Settings page of the Diff Detector Component allows you to specify the settings that will be used when comparing fields.